UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_08.md

 Speaking of missing values, this is the next thing to check for.
-Columns that are missing some values might need to be imputed or dropped for machine learning tasks, and when we performing statistical test, we need to know how many observations we have with data.
+Columns that are missing some values might need to be imputed or dropped for machine learning tasks, and when we perform statistical tests, we need to know how many observations we have with data.

 Importantly, patterns in missing values can also give hints to which